validatedpatterns/rag-llm-gitops/README.md

 [Open Diagrams](https://www.redhat.com/architect/portfolio/tool/index.html?#gitlab.com/osspa/portfolio-architecture-examples/-/raw/main/diagrams/rag-demo-vp.drawio)

 ![Diagram](images/diagram.png)
 _Figure 6.
 Proposed demo architecture with OpenShift AI_

 ### Components deployed

-- **Hugging Face Text Generation Inference Server:** The pattern deploys a Hugging Face TGIS server.
-The server deploys `mistral-community/Mistral-7B-v0.2` model.
+- **vLLM Text Generation Inference Server:** The pattern deploys a vLLM Inference Server.
+The server deploys and serves `mistral-community/Mistral-7B-Instruct-v0.3` model.
 The server will require a GPU node.
 - **EDB Postgres for Kubernetes / Redis Server:** A Vector Database server is deployed to store vector embeddings created from Red Hat product documentation.
 - **Populate VectorDb Job:** The job creates the embeddings and populates the vector database.
 - **LLM Application:** This is a Chatbot application that can generate a project proposal by augmenting the LLM with the Red Hat product documentation stored in vector db.